In value-based deep reinforcement learning, a pruned network is a good network: Discussion and Conclusion

 As RL continues to grow outside of academic benchmarks and into more complex tasks, it is almost surely going to necessitate larger, and more expressive, networks.
 In this case parameter efficiency becomes crucial to avoid the performance collapse prior works have shown, as well as for reducing computational costs \citep{ceron2021revisiting}.

-Our work provides convincing evidence that sparse training techniques such as gradual magnitude pruning can be effective at maximizing network utilization.
-Figures~\ref{fig:topline} and \ref{fig:scalingWidths_cnn} suggest a type of ``scaling law'', the likes of which has mostly eluded deep RL networks.
-The results in Figures~\ref{fig:scalingWidths_offline}, \ref{fig:samplefficient_algo}, and \ref{fig:varyingSchedules} all demonstrate that the sparse networks produced by pruning are better at maintaining stable performance when trained for longer.
+Our work provides convincing evidence that sparse training techniques such as gradual magnitude pruning can be effective at maximizing network utilization{, especially as the initial networks are scaled (see \cref{fig:topline,fig:scalingWidths_cnn})}.
+The results in Figures~\ref{fig:scalingWidths_offline}, \ref{fig:samplefficient_algo}, and \ref{fig:varyingSchedules} all demonstrate that the sparse networks produced by pruning are better at maintaining stable performance when trained for longer. {The advantages of pruning remain even when sweeping over various baseline hyper-parameters (see \cref{sec:learningRateSweep,sec:epsilonSweep,sec:updateHorizonSweep,sec:batchSizeSweep}).
+It is worth noting that the performance of the dense baselines does improve when adjusting the learning rate based on the width multiplier (\cref{sec:learningRateSweep}); however, pruning is still the most performant in these settings.}

 Collectively, our results demonstrate that, by meaningfully removing network parameters throughout training, we can outperform traditional dense counterparts and continue to improve performance as we grow the initial network architectures.
 Our results with varied agents and training regimes imply gradual magnitude pruning is a generally useful technique which can be used as a ``drop-in'' for maximizing agent performance.